 Shrubs growing in shade perform a variety of functions – from serving as a leafy foil to other plants, to lighting up dark areas with bright flowers or impressing with dramatic foliage.
 Small or low-growing shrubs can even be used for ground cover.

 Many of the shrubs we've picked below are the perfect starting point for a shady bed or border.
 The shrub will be one of the largest elements in your border, serving as a backdrop to the plants growing in front of it.

 More on gardening in shade:

 Check out some of our favourite shrubs to grow in shade, below.

 When not in flower, hydrangeas are a good leafy backdrop for other plants, but when in flower they shine out in shady areas, particularly those with white flowers.
-Leave the spent blooms to provide winter interest and prune in spring.
+Leave the spent blooms to provide winter interest and prune the hydrangeas in spring.

 Many viburnums will do well in a shady spot.
 For evergreen colour try Viburnum davidii or Viburnum tinus.
 Viburnum opulus is a pretty UK native, while Viburnum x bodnantense has fragranced winter flowers.

 Pachysandra is a small genus of dwarf evergreen shrubs.
 While they will grow in sun given moist soil, they’re particularly useful as ground cover plant in dry shade.